 - Do you catch yourself obsessing over your opiate use?

 If you have answered yes to any or all of these questions, you may have an addiction to opiates.
-Fortunately, with time and determination you can rid your life of the addiction to opiates and move forward.
+Fortunately, with time and determination, you can rid your life of the addiction to opiates and move forward.
 You don’t have to be a slave to your bottle of opiates forever.
-With the help and guidance of a treatment program designed just with you in mind at The Florida House Experience, you have a high chance for long-term recovery success!
+With the help and guidance of a treatment program designed just with you in mind at FHE Health, you have a high chance for long-term recovery success!